shajra/shajra-provisioning/doc/ux.md

 Most of the time, I get what I need from upstream NixOS-style modules alone.
 Occasionally, I write some custom Nix code or make my own modules.
 Using modules this way works out pretty well because I get the front-end simplicity of NixOS-style modules, but enough programmatic control to avoid the limitations of configuration formats like YAML or TOML.

 The rest of this document highlights some of the setup this project does.
 The document explains my rationale for personal preferences, admittedly slipping into advocacy for things I enjoy.
 I've just put in more hours than I care to admit into this, and I feel like sharing.
-And after over twenty years of setting up computers, this is a way to reflect on some choices.
+And after over twenty years of setting up computers, this document is a way to reflect on some choices.

 # Some goals<a id="sec-2"></a>